-If you have a repayment mortgage, make sure your overpayments are going towards paying off your overall balance, not just the interest.
+If you have a repayment mortgage, make sure your overpayments go towards paying off your overall balance, not just the interest.

-If you have an interest only mortgage, all your payments will only be going on your mortgage interest.
-In this case, if you want to make overpayments, you will need to discuss this with your lender.
+If you are overpaying on an interest-only mortgage, all your payments go on your mortgage interest.
+In this case, if you want to make overpayments, you will need to discuss the options with your lender.

 If you use all your available spare money to make overpayments, most mortgages won’t let you get your money back if you need it.
 So it can be a good idea to keep some back in savings to cover unexpected expenses.

-If you decide to overpay, you should think about when your lender calculates interest on your mortgage.
-Your interest could be calculated:
+If you decide to overpay, you should consider when your lender calculates interest on your mortgage.
+It could be calculated:

 As money put towards your mortgage is only counted after interest is calculated, you should try to time it so that your overpayments aren’t applied too early.

-If you are able to overpay on your mortgage without paying a penalty, it can help you save money in the long run while interest rates are so low.
+If you can overpay on your mortgage without paying a penalty, it can help you save money in the long run while interest rates are so low.

-Use an online overpayment calculator to find out how much you could save and how much quicker you could pay off your mortgage.
+Use an online overpayment calculator to determine how much you could save and how much quicker you could pay off your mortgage.